revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-57. What is the purpose of `@RepeatedTest` annotation in JUnit 5?
+57. What is the purpose of the `@RepeatedTest` annotation in JUnit 5?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)